PrasunThapliyal/NHibernate01/NHibernate01/ORMWebAPI/ReadMe.txt

 	Please go through this commit.
 	It involves two important things:
 		(1) We disabled FK in OnepAmptp.hbm while defining 1-1 with TP using foreign-key="none"
 			btw, we also added unique="true" to TP ..
 And we may as well try fetch="join" in Amptp and/or TP to experiment with performance.
+			Further, we could retain one-to-one in TP as well and then we can't use unique="true".
+And it works as well.
 		(2) While saving, we must save the TPs and AmpTPs first and then the network (see HttpPost on NetworksController)

 	Relevant exceptions to note: